AP-Skill-Development-Corporation/MITS-Python-EEE/README.md

   - Pip Version check, Upgrade, Jupyter Notebook Installation
   - Jupyter Notebook Overview, Markdown Format with sample example on it
   - Variable with sample example on it

+## Day-02(13-09-2023):
+  - Markdown Format with sample examples on each
+  - Variable Assignment Types with sample example on each
+  - Data types,type,Operators and Input Formatting with sample example on each